hiepph/dotfiles/README.md

 Some modules don't follow this strategy (e.g. *scripts* [1], *backup* [2]).
 They have to be symlinked manually.
 Currently I'm searching for a unified solution.

+The configuration is mostly done via a provisioner helper (not yet public).
+Each local machine requires an approximately 20% set of different configuration.
+For that reason, create a `$HOME/customs` directory and put in custom configurations.

 # Mac

 ## Nix: functional package manager